miraisolutions/sparkbq/README.md

 | :-----: | ----- | ----- | --------------- | ------- |
 | 0.1.x | 2.2 | 2.11 | 1.2 | active development |

-The current development version of **sparkbq** requires a recent development version of sparklyr which

 ## Example Usage